Meet your Practice Team

 Croydon: 020 8651 5122

 The practice has a visiting counsellor, Suzan Flannery.
-She can be contacted through the surgery.
+She can be referred to via a GP.

 Support with depression, anxiety and low mood can also be obtained by self-referral to the Improving Access to Psychological Therapies service (IAPT).